luke-h1/react-ftb-refresher/project-3-redux-it-logger/note.md

-On lesson section 13 tech state & components
+On lesson section 13 tech options